 - Onassis Foundation - Greek students

 We encourage applicants to pursue these sources and where required we will support the case for funding.
-Before applying for any UCL (and ORS) awards candidates must have completed and sent in an official UCL graduate school application form.
-International candidates should endeavour to contact the group in good time, preferably the December before the next academic year.
+Before applying for any UCL awards, candidates must have completed and sent in an official UCL graduate school application form following the procedure here.
+International candidates should endeavour to contact the group in good time, preferably by December before the next academic year.